How Gratitude Can Boost Productivity at Work

 - Say thank you.
 When the train arrives on time and you’re in a rush, think about how grateful you are for that moment.
 Go out of your way to thank the waiter for their service.
 When you start to be grateful for the little things, not just grand gestures, your perspective on life will change for the better.

 If you start introducing these practices into your daily routines you’ll be well on your way to having a more positive outlook on life!
-At Areaworks, we encourage positivity throughout all our spaces as we truly believe this makes for a better work environment for all our members.
+At Areaworks, we encourage positivity throughout all our coworking office spaces as we truly believe this makes for a better work environment for all our members.
 In our Hoxton branch, we have a gratitude wall where our members are free to write down what they are grateful for.
 From being grateful for unlimited free coffee to living in London and everything in between, our members have the right idea when it comes to gratitude.